cw-l/musings/_posts/2026-03-30-rbi-with-kasm-ce.md

 -----END OpenVPN Static key V1-----
 </tls-crypt>
 ```

-Repeat for as many servers you want/need.
+<br />Repeat for as many servers you want/need.
 This alllows for redundancy.
 ![Add Egress Gateway](/assets/img/kasm-ce-egress-gateways.png){: width="80%" height="auto"}

 3. Edit the Brave workspace to add new Egress Provider and Egress Credentials.